 - 5-hour battery life on a single charge

 - Poor noise isolation

 The frequency response is surprisingly full for a pair of classic earbuds.
 They can pump out a decent punch, with overall warm tonality and smooth, non-sibilant treble.

 The cheap headphones are very light, and since they don’t use ear tips to go into your ear canal, they remain comfortable for more extended periods.
 Consequently, passive isolation is non-existing.

-They even have a small dip at the end of the stem to better grab your ear lobe.
-Touch controls support esential control, and you can even adjust volume levels.
+They even have a stemmed design with a small dip at the end to better grab your ear lobe.
+Touch controls support essential control, and you can even adjust volume levels.

 They come with a 5-hour battery, while the charging case provides extra 20 hours of playtime.
 The latter is designed to mimic the Apple AirPods case, making it small enough to place it in the pocket without creating a bulge.

 10. Skullcandy Dime

 They might be cheap, but the earbuds sound way better than most earbuds under $50.